stat456/Activities/Activity11.md

 Now consider whether there is a height difference between OK Cupid respondents self-reporting their body type as “athletic” and those self-reporting their body type as “fit”

+Next, use the idea of a ROPE and redo the previous analyses using JAGS.